Blue flower: Use of the symbol

 Joseph Freiherr von Eichendorff wrote a poem called Die blaue Blume (The blue flower).
 Adelbert von Chamisso saw the core of Romanticism in the motif, and Goethe searched for the "Urpflanze" or "original plant" in Italy, which in some interpretations could refer to the blue flower.
 E. T. A. Hoffmann used the Blue Flower as a symbol for the poetry of Novalis and the "holy miracle of nature" in his short tale "Nachricht von den neuesten Schicksalen des Hundes Berganza".

 In 1902, Charles Scribner's Sons published The Blue Flower, a collection of short stories by Henry Van Dyke, the first two of which, "The Blue Flower" and "The Source", refer to the blue flower as a symbol of desire and hope, and the object of the narrator's search.
-This volume also includes Van Dyke's most famous story, "The Other Wise Man".

 Walter Benjamin used the image of the blue flower several times in his writing.
 For example, the opening sentence of his essay Dream Kitsch: "No one really dreams any longer of the Blue Flower.
 Whoever awakes as Heinrich von Ofterdingen today must have overslept."
 Also in his Work of Art essay: "The equipment-free aspect of reality has here become the height of artifice, and the vision of immediate reality the Blue Flower in the land of technology."

 C. S. Lewis, in his autobiographical book Surprised by Joy, references the "Blue Flower" when speaking of the feelings of longing that beauty elicited when he was a child of six.
 He associates it with the German word sehnsucht, and states that this intense longing for things transcendent made him "a votary of the Blue Flower."